 Creating images has always been a part of Brent’s life.
 As a toddler, bedroom walls, floors and even his baby brother’s bald head became his canvas.
 As he grew, this natural creativity expressed itself many ways.
 In his early years, Brent and his brothers and sisters roamed the nearby fields, forests and the shorelines investigating the world around them; a well known tribe of kids full of energy and imagination.
 Brent showed a strong interest in the visual; he was always drawing and explaining things through his drawing.

-In his tenth year his family moved the to Ladner, a small farming and fishing community south of Vancouver BC.
+In his tenth year his family moved to Ladner, a small farming and fishing community south of Vancouver BC.
 His father had purchased a grocery store business where Brent and his siblings would work through their adolescent and teenage years.
 His father was a creative force in his own right.
 He transformed a ‘food shopping experience’ into pure entertainment and in doing so created a strong retail business.
 It was a lesson that would serve the young artist well.
 Everything, at it’s core, is creative!

 Brent loved this new rural life in Ladner.
 His new friends were duck hunters, muskrat trappers and could tear a car or truck apart and put back together by the time they were twelve.
 Coming from the city it was wonderful contrast from the urban life he knew.
 The self-reliant independence the country demands gave him a new confidence and approach to the world.
 Between the family grocery store, working surrounding neighbour’s farms and a tours on Fraser river gill-netters became his playground.
-Brent was impressed by the rough and tumble realities of rural life along with it’s rhythm and beauty.
+Brent was impressed by the rough and tumble world of rural life along with it’s rhythm and beauty.

 “There was a bringing together or pulling apart, depending on your point of view, of minds and attitudes in the 60’s and 70’s.
 It was an exciting time to be young and I wasn’t one to miss it”, says Lynch.